Dustin-L/portfolio/patterns/sections/README.md

 section: The section is used on the home page to separate collections of products and info.
 The section title and small paragraph should be describing the items below the section.
 ---

-These sections are primarily used to distribute information and products.
+These sections are primarily used to distribute information & products.
 They should be used to divide the page up into tangible segments.